brihernandez/DigitalAirCombat/readme.md

 With the HP system in place, getting tagged by the DshK on top of a T-55 while flying past at mach 1 isn't a death sentence.
 It'll reduce your HP, but it won't outright *kill* you the way it so often happens in DCS.
 While testing these scripts, I found it a very welcome change.

-### Multiple ejector racks trade weight/drag for burst damage.
+### Multiple ejector racks are a choice to trade weight/drag for burst damage.

 Infinite ammo works on a per-launcher/rack basis in DCS.
 A rack doesn't get physically reloaded until every munition on it has been fired.
-Since aircraft get the same amount of ammo no matter how many
+Since aircraft get the same amount of ammo no matter how many of a store is loaded, there isn't really *that* much of a benefit from carrying 6 Mk82s versus just a pair.

+However, depending on mission design, you might want to trade off the extra weight/drag for the ability to drop multiple munitions in a single pass.
+For example, when flying against a convoy, 2 bombs vs 6 bombs is the difference between destroying most or all of it in a single pass.

+### The gun is way better.

+Because of the damage boost that the gun gets against ground targets in the `AceSplash` module, the gun is much more useful against ground targets than it previous was.
+When combined with infinite ammo, it's a very viable way to destroy ground targets if you're either out of ammo or have some kind of purely air to air loadout.

+Dogfights also should be a bit more reliant on the gun because the HP system and missile warnings will make it more likely for planes to get "too close for missiles".
+With the HP system, the gun is also the fastest way to kill a jet at full HP since all you need is a solid burst and don't have to wait for the reload.
+If nothing else, a glancing hit will usually take off a significant portion of HP and greatly reduce the number of missiles to kill the target.

 ### Dogfights with more modern jets aren't over in seconds.